RevenueHunt/docs/docs/how-to-guides/install-app.md

     1. Navigate to our [Shopify App Store listing](https://apps.shopify.com/product-recommendation-quiz-revenuehunt) and click on “Add app”.
     2. Grant permissions to connect our app to your Shopify.
-    3. In your Shopify dashboard, go to “Apps” and click on the **Shop Quiz: Product Recommender** to open it.
+    3. In your Shopify dashboard, go to “Apps” and click on the **RevenueHunt** to open it.
     4. Follow the [Success Checklist](https://docs.revenuehunt.com/reference/dashboard/#success-checklist) to create and publish your quiz.
     5. Drive traffic to your quiz and start getting sales and leads!